 Articles

-Why coaches must not be slaves to rugby league fashion Posted over 11 years ago
+Why coaches must not be slaves to rugby league fashion Posted about 12 years ago

 Sport has its trends like most phases of modern life and the hot item in the northern hemisphere right now is rugby league.
 In both attack and defence, rugby league formations are being adopted more and more, and I have some doubts as to their merit.